Gaggia Anima vs Breville Barista Express

 Breville Barista Express

-The Breville Barista Express is part of the Barista Series, designed for coffee lovers seeking third-wave specialty coffee at home.
-This all-in-one espresso machine includes an integrated grinder, allowing you to go from coffee beans to espresso in under a minute.
+The Breville Barista Express is a premium espresso machine that delivers third-wave specialty coffee at home, thanks to its 4 Keys Formula.
+Part of the Barista Series, this all-in-one machine features an integrated grinder, enabling you to go from whole beans to freshly brewed espresso in under one minute.

 • Requires significant counter space.